About

 Jason is the Research & Communications Specialist with the Arizona Developmental Disabilities Planning Council.
 Jason graduated in 2016 from Arizona Summit Law School.
 He currently serves on the Phoenix Mayor’s Commission for Disability Issues and the Arizona ABLE Oversight Committee.

 Hannah has worked in disability services in Tucson for over ten years and supported marginalized people her entire life.
 She has held a number of positions related to employment services, including being an APSE Certified Employment Support Professional in the past.
-Her work has also familiarized her with the Independent Living network and she is currently a staff advocate for the Arizona Center for Disability Law.
+Her work has also familiarized her with the Independent Living network and the Protection and Advocacy system.
 She believes strongly that disability rights are human rights and all people deserve freedom of choice.

 Natasha is currently the Director of Workplace and Community Inclusion at First Place AZ.
 She works with